scotchANDsolder/XA-310/Documents/dataviz.md

     print(col);
     fill(col);
     //change the length of the rectangle
-    //based on the amount of miles ran rect(50, mover, newIndex, 10);
+    //based on the Happy Index
+    rect(50, mover, newIndex, 10);

-    //write the amount of miles to the
+    //write the state name to the
     //screen before each rectangle
     textSize(10);
     text(state[i], 20, mover + 10);